 A free progressive web app for people in recovery.
 Search 59,000+ meetings by location, build a personal weekly calendar, track sobriety, export to iCal, get AI-generated "What to Expect" guides for new meetings, and email your schedule.
 All wrapped in a warm, handcrafted interface that feels like a physical planner, not a clinical tool.

-People in recovery rely on meetings - AA, NA, Recovery Dharma - as the foundation of their daily structure.
+People in recovery rely on meetings as the foundation of their daily structure.
+AA, NA, Recovery Dharma.
 But finding meetings is fragmented across dozens of regional websites with inconsistent data, broken links, and no way to save anything.
 The existing tools feel clinical or institutional.
 Nobody had built something that lets you search 59,000 meetings by location, save them to a personal calendar, export to iCal, track your sobriety date, and get a warm AI-generated guide about what to expect at a new meeting.
-The goal: build a personal planner for sobriety that treats the user like a human being, not a patient.
+The goal was a personal planner for sobriety that treats the user like a human being, not a patient.

 59K